Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Ensemble Adversarial Training

 \subsection{Evaluating De-biased Sentence Encoders}

-After training the models on SNLI with adversarial training, we test these de-biased models on a range of other datasets to see whether they generalise better to different datasets.
+After training the models on SNLI with adversarial training, we test these de-biased models on a range of different datasets to see whether they generalise better.
 The performance of the de-biased models is compared to a baseline model trained on SNLI where no adversarial training has been performed.

 By using different random seeds, we compare ten baseline SNLI-trained models with models using one adversary and 20 adversaries, with each of these models tested on SNLI-hard.
 We perform bootstrap hypothesis testing to understand whether there is a significant difference between using one adversary and the baseline models with no adversarial training.
 We have repeated this hypothesis testing to compare models de-biased using 20 adversaries to the baseline models.
+Additionally, we evaluate the de-biased models on 12 different datasets to understand whether models trained with an ensemble of adversaries perform better than the baseline and models trained with one adversary.
+The datasets in these experiments are the same datasets tested by \citet{BelinkovPremiseGranted}: ADD-ONE-RTE~\citep{DBLP:conf/acl/PavlickC16}, GLUE~\citep{DBLP:conf/emnlp/WangSMHLB18}, JOCI~\citep{DBLP:journals/tacl/ZhangRDD17}, MNLI~\citep{UnderstandingThroughInference}, MPE~\citep{DBLP:conf/ijcnlp/LaiBH17}, SCITAIL~\citep{DBLP:conf/aaai/KhotSC18}, SICK~\citep{DBLP:conf/lrec/MarelliMBBBZ14}, SNLI-hard~\citep{AnnotationArtifacts}, and three datasets recast by \citet{white-etal-2017-inference}: DPR~\citep{DBLP:conf/emnlp/RahmanN12}, FN+~\citep{DBLP:conf/acl/PavlickWRCDD15} and SPR~\citep{DBLP:journals/tacl/ReisingerRFHRD15}.

-We also test performance of the de-biased models on 12 different NLI datasets to understand whether models de-biased with an ensemble of adversaries perform better than the baseline and models de-biased with one adversary.
-The datasets analysed in these experiments are the same datasets tested by \citet{BelinkovPremiseGranted}.
-While the previous results in this paper use an LSTM encoder, a BiLSTM has been implemented when evaluating the de-biased sentence encoders on other datasets.
-This is to ensure that the experiments are a fair like-for-like comparison with the results generated in previous work by \citet{BelinkovPremiseGranted}.
-We apply the hyper-parameters that perform best on a dataset's validation set, in line with the experiments conducted by \citet{BelinkovPremiseGranted}.
+While the previous results in this paper use an LSTM encoder, a bidirectional LSTM has been used when testing other datasets to ensure the experiments are a like-for-like comparison with \citet{BelinkovPremiseGranted}.
+We select the hyper-parameters that yield the highest accuracy on a validation set, in line with the experiments conducted by \citet{BelinkovPremiseGranted}.
+Finally, the model results are compared to the Product of Experts (PoE) de-biasing approach proposed by \citet{NewBelinkovPaper}.